edaa-org/pyEDAA.Reports/doc/Unittesting/index.rst

    .. grid-item::
       :columns: 6

-      A :class:`~pyEDAA.Reports.Unittesting.Testcase` is the leaf-element in the test entity hierarchy and describes a single test run.
+      A :class:`~pyEDAA.Reports.Unittesting.Testcase` is the leaf-element in the test entity hierarchy and describes an individual test run.
 Test cases are grouped by test suites.

       :data:`~pyEDAA.Reports.Unittesting.Testcase.Status`
          The overall status of a test case.